Plan your Arrangements in Four Easy Steps

 It’s easy.
 Contact a Dignity Memorial provider near you to request a Personal Planning Guide, or click here to request one now.
 In the Personal Planning Guide, you’ll be able to record your preferences for your funeral and cemetery arrangements, from the name of your preferred funeral home and cemetery to lists of pallbearers, readings, musical selections and other personal details.

 Or, if you’re ready to make your selections right now, use our free online planning tool to create, store, update and communicate your final arrangements online from the comfort and privacy of your own home.
-The tool also provides real-time cost estimates, so you know how much funding would be needed today, and an estimate of how much might be needed in the future.
+The tool also provides pricing estimates, so you know how the selections you make might impact the cost of your plan.

 Regardless of which method you use to make your plan, the process is the same.
 We recommend you approach your final arrangement planning using four easy steps.